What is Teen Court?

 Class 1: 10-20 Community Service Hours & 1 Jury Term

-- Speeding 1-10 mph, Failure to Control Speed, No/Improper Signal
+- Speeding 1-10 mph, Failure to Control Speed, No/Improper Signal, Failure to Yield, DL Restrictions

-- Curfew, Disobey Traffic Control Devices, Speeding 11-20 mph, Following Too Closely, Tobacco, Park Curfew
+- Curfew, Disobey Traffic Control Devices, Speeding 11-20 mph, Following Too Closely, Tobacco, Park Curfew, No Driver's License

-- Speeding over 25 mph, Public Intoxication, Assault, Disrupting Class Conduct (fighting), Alcohol Violations, PODP, Disorderly Conduct (fighting), Theft
+- Speeding over 25 mph, Public Intoxication, Assault, Alcohol Violations, Possession of Drug Paraphernalia, Disorderly Conduct (fighting), Theft

 You have 90 days to complete your community service, jury terms and any other sentencing requirements you may have received at your Teen Court trial.
 Failure to complete these requirements within the 90 days will result in your case being returned to the Municipal Court Judge which could result in original fines being assessed and a conviction on the Defendant’s record.